hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 (1) a file `enclave.signed.so`, the enclave binary containing both the chaincode as well as the (trusted part) of the FPC shim, and
 (2) the SGX (code) identity of the chaincode, `MRENCLAVE`, which can be imagined as a form of cryptographic hash over `enclave.signed.so` and related SGX deployment metadata.
 <!-- mrenclave described as simple hash is a gross over simplification but should be ok here to give some intuition without getting into the details.-->
+Details of this process may vary in future versions supporting other TEE platforms.

 Note: It is the goal for the project is to support additional languages in the future, e.g., there is an ongoing effort to add support for WebAssembly.